darrenweiner/awstroubleshootingmeetups/ECS/README.md

 ECS Troubleshooting Meetup

-Your goals are to successfully demonstrate the that:
+Your goals are to successfully demonstrate that:
 * The website associated with the relevant target group displays correctly
 * The ECS Service is correctly logging to CloudWatch